Thomas Joseph Scanlon: Career

 In the wake of the 26 December 2004 Indian Ocean tsunami, Scanlon was part of a team funded by the U.S. National Science Foundation to look at the handling of the tsunami dead, headed by Dr. Henry Fischer of Millersville University.
-Scanlon’s role was to review the overseas response.
+Scanlon's role was to review the overseas response.
 He visited Israel, the Netherlands, the United Kingdom, Denmark, Sweden, Norway, New Zealand, and Australia.

 In 2006, he and three colleagues received funds from the Canadian Social Science and Humanities Research Council to examine the Canadian mass death network.
 That research led to a further SSHRC grant to study the way three Ontario communities—St. Thomas, Kingston, and Kenora—dealt with disease and death during the second deadly wave of the Spanish Flu in late 1918 and early 1920.

 For one of his last projects, Scanlon teamed up with Dr. Heather Sparling, an ethnomusicologist at Cape Breton University, to study folk songs about death and disaster.
-They studied folk songs about mass death mining incidents in Nova Scotia and about Titanic, which showed folk songs are an important way people learn about past events and that, unlike the media, movies, and novels, they often don’t distort how ordinary people behave in untoward incidents.
+They studied folk songs about mass death mining incidents in Nova Scotia and about Titanic, which showed folk songs are an important way people learn about past events and that, unlike the media, movies, and novels, they often don't distort how ordinary people behave in untoward incidents.

 Early in his disaster research, Scanlon became very interested in the devastating 1917 Halifax explosion and, in particular, the pioneering disaster research of Samuel Henry Prince, a Canadian priest who wrote his Ph.D. in sociology on the catastrophe.

-Scanlon died in 2015, while attending Carleton University’s spring conference in Kingston, Ontario.
+Scanlon died in 2015, while attending Carleton University's spring conference in Kingston, Ontario.

 Posthumous recognition

 In 2016 the not-for-profit Canadian Risk and Hazards Network (CRHNet) established its T. Joseph Scanlon Lifetime Achievement Award.

-In 2018, the International Sociological Association’s Research Committee on Disasters inaugurated The T. Joseph Scanlon Student Travel Award.
+In 2018, the International Sociological Association's Research Committee on Disasters inaugurated The T. Joseph Scanlon Student Travel Award.

-In November 2020, Wilfrid Laurier University Press printed Scanlon’s book on the devasting 1917 Halifax explosion.
-Finished in 2007, the manuscript was edited after Scanlon’s death by Canadian military historian Dr. Roger Sarty, and published with the title Catastrophe: Stories and Lessons from the Halifax Explosion.
+In November 2020, Wilfrid Laurier University Press printed Scanlon's book on the devastating 1917 Halifax explosion.
+Finished in 2007, the manuscript was edited after Scanlon's death by Canadian military historian Dr. Roger Sarty, and published with the title Catastrophe: Stories and Lessons from the Halifax Explosion.